dirigible-io/dirigible-io.github.io/help/ide_perspective_operations.md

 {{ page.title }} Perspective
 ===

-The Web IDE includes an Opperations and Monitoring perspective which is comprised of the following views:
+The Web IDE includes an Operations perspective, which is comprised of the following views:

 * Registry
 * Repository